-- Development of a co-production hub as part of our People and Communities hub to share examples from the system, to promote co-production principles and to signpost to support materials - Development of a Norfolk and Waveney Mental Health Coproduction strategy for lived experience to effectively influence ICS mental health transformation, services and support. - Being a part of the Norfolk Making It Real (MiR) steering group which promotes co-production particularly for people with lived experience of physical and learning disabilities. - Supporting various NHS England funded initiatives in Norfolk and Waveney such as a series of co-production projects across the ICS around Quality Improvement - Developing a Rewards and Recognition Policy that includes a threshold for when participation becomes coproduction, and details how we can offer effective support for our people and communities through the whole spectrum of participation methods.
+- Development of a co-production hub as part of our People and Communities hub to share examples from the system, to promote co-production principles and to signpost to support materials - Development of a Norfolk and Waveney Mental Health Coproduction strategy and interactive toolkit Mental Health Coproduction strategy for lived experience to effectively influence ICS mental health transformation, services and support. - The Norfolk Making It Real (MiR) steering group which promotes co-production particularly for people with lived experience of physical and learning disabilities.
+This is in partnership with Norfolk County Council Adult Social Care. - Supporting the development of a Norfolk and Waveney Coproduction Network in conjunction with local health and wellbeing partnerships. - Supporting various NHS England funded initiatives in Norfolk and Waveney such as a series of co-production projects across the ICS around Quality Improvement - Developing a Rewards and Recognition Policy that includes a threshold for when participation becomes co-production, and details how we can offer effective support for our people and communities through the whole spectrum of participation methods.